GERICS Online Colloquium

 Location: Currently online (Zoom Webinar).

-Time: GERICS Online Colloquium takes place on Wednesdays at 4:00 p.m.
-CET (depending on availability of international guests).
+Time: GERICS Online Colloquium takes place on Wednesdays at 11 a.m. or 4:00 p.m.
+CEST (depending on availability of international guests).

 • Maria Wolff (organization)